-The SOA WATCH Latin America office offers three different internships, or "activantia" roles in Latin America: Honduras, Chile and Venezuela.
+The SOA WATCH Latin America office offers three different internships, or "activantia" roles in Latin America: Honduras and Chile.
 The term activante was coined by our first international team of young activists, who did not identify with the term "intern."
 They flipped the Spanish version of the word, pasante – associated to the Spanish pasivo, passive – to its opposite: activante.
 This term is a good reflection of what the role calls for: energy, leadership, initiative, dynamism, and creativity.

 Acompaniment Activante in Honduras